Harberton Folk's Information Service

 Harberton TQ9 7SE nr Totnes (map)

 A rare opportunity in the South-West to catch two of the best traditional musicians you are ever likely to hear.
 Having toured together since 1986 to packed concert halls all over the world, multi-award-winning Aly & Phil continue to charm audiences with their stunning music, and on-stage charisma that defies description.
 Witty and humorous banter sits alongside tunes that tug the heartstrings, and joyous reels and melodies that have feet tapping along.
 Aly (MBE and Doctor of Music), a founder member of Boys of the Lough, is rightly regarded as Scotland's supreme fiddler- arguably the finest of all time.
 Aly launched the popular BBC TV series ‘Transatlantic Sessions’ in which he and Phil appear.
 Phil (MBE) is a world famous accordion player and composer.
 In recent years Phil's work-load has included many commissions for TV and film and an increasing amount of work as musical director for television and theatrical events.
-Tickets available now, see www.harbertonfolk.co.uk/tickets.htm.
+See www.harbertonfolk.co.uk/sellout.htm for waiting list details.

 Thursday 28 March 2019 7.30pm - Feast of